- Sample Itinerary

-Beverages/Snacks: We provide ice water, gatorade, lemonade, two sodas per day per person and ample cooler space.
+Beverages/Snacks: We provide ice water, gatorade, lemonade, one soda per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages/snacks that you bring so that you can keep track of them.
 In Utah, wine or liquor is not sold after 7:00 p.m., before 11:00 a.m., or on Sundays and holidays.
 We will have high-energy snacks (for the bike portion) and fresh fruit available, but if you have a favorite energy bar or snack bring it along.

 If you have any questions prior to leaving for your trip, we welcome you to call our Salt Lake City office, Monday through Friday at 800-624-6323 (outside Utah) or 801-266-2087 (inside Utah).
 We’re happy to take the time to answer your questions.
 You may also contact us by email at firstname.lastname@example.org.